yoadsn/TonguesPlugin/README.md

-#Tongues - Translation plugin for Bukkit MC server
+#Tongues - Translation plugin for Bukkit/Spigot MC server

 Tongues implements real time translation support for messages between players and extends the basic chat services to include other useful features.
 Currently only the Bing translation API as the translation service.